 I am a retired technical writer, an aging computer nerd, and a doting grandmother.
 I am confined to a wheelchair due to severe arthritis and take all my photos from a sitting position.
 I find this limitation inspiring in the same way that being limited to 17 syllables inspires a haiku poet.

 About my self-portrait: I avoid being in front of the camera.
 I just don’t like pictures of myself.
 I took the above photo in a Seattle hotel when I noticed a dome mirror overhead.
 You can see me — in pink, of course, my favorite color — pointing my camera straight up into the mirror.
 Look a bit more closely, and you can just see my wheels on each side.
 A Topaz Labs psychedelic filter completes the conversion from reality to illusion, which I love to do.
 (You’ll see it often in my photos.)
 This is my favorite picture of myself.

 - Nikon AF-S VR Zoom-NIKKOR 70-300mm f/4.5-5.6G IF-ED lens (my everyday lens)

-- Sigma 50mm f/2.8 DG EX AF macro lens (I prefer this over the Nikkor 18-35mm below; especially the macro feature)
+- Sigma 50mm f/2.8 DG EX AF macro lens (I prefer this over the Nikkor 18-35mm lens, which I also have but don’t carry in my bag)

 - Mcoplus Extnp Auto Focus Macro Extension Tube Set for Nikon